The idea of using something that others see as garbage is just awesome!

 It always bothered me that organic waste is only seen as trash and not as a resource.
 At the beginning I just thought the idea was very cool, but then I understood more and more about how big the potential for it really was.
-Organic waste not only means fruit and vegetable waste, but goes on to “black water”, so wastewater from households.
-There is so much that many people currently see as garbage, which just isn’t true if you can use it.
+Organic waste not only means fruit and vegetable waste, but includes “black water”, so waste water from households.
+There is so much that many people currently see it as garbage, which just isn’t true if you can use it.
 This motivation remained the same until today.

 Were there initial challenges?

-I almost wanted to stop, but then another company asked if they could put the worm box in their online shop which made me really start.
+I almost wanted to stop, but then another company asked if they could put the worm box on their online shop which made things really kick off.

 The importance of marketing was not that clear to me from the beginning.